ng-angular-stack/ng-query/apps/docs/examples/overview.md

 - Display a paginated list of user (previous page, next page, page size)
 - Use `insertPaginationPlaceholderData` to easily display the current page data and a placeholder data while the next page data is loading
+- Use `insertPrefetchData` that will fetch the next page once the current page is loaded.

 ## List with cached pagination (Global query)